Get to know me intimately without interaction! Yeah!

 In short, I don't really know and it's somewhat debatable.

 It's possible that glucocorticoids would work, but they have so many side effects that it seemed extremely undesirable.
 I'd rather avoid them.
+I may end up having to go on an extremely low dose anyway, but, if so, this will be managed very carefully with extreme caution.

 I think that a CYP17A1 inhibitor (aka an androgen synthesis inhibitor) would work too, but it's far more difficult and more expensive to get hold of that sort of medication.
 Abiraterone acetate seems like a strong candidate, but it requires glucocorticoids to be taken in parallel due to also inhibiting cortisol synthesis, which again I'd rather avoid.
 Seviteronel also looks good and doesn't have the requirement to take glucocorticoids at the same time, but it's still in clinical trials at this stage, so essentially impossible to get hold of.